RafanHRayan/rss-learn/Social Studies/fundamental/global-1/rome.md

 ---
 description: >-
-  Rome's time as a monarchy, as a republic, as an empire, Punic Wars, Roman politics, the Gracchi brothers, Julius Caesar, Augustus Caesar, slavery in Rome, and the Pax Romana.
+  Rome's time as a monarchy, as a republic, as an empire, Punic Wars, roman politics, the Gracchi brothers, Julius and Augustus Caesar, slavery in Rome, and the Pax Romana.
 ---